aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 [ECR example](./test/integ.ecr.lit.ts)

-### Events
+## Events

-AWS CodeBuild projects can be used either as a source for events or be triggered by events via an event rule.
+CodeBuild projects can be used either as a source for events or be triggered by events via an event rule.

-#### Using Project as an event target
+### Using Project as an event target

 The `Project` construct implements the `IEventRuleTarget` interface.
 This means that it can be used as a target for event rules: